Macau Grand Prix

 - March 782/79B (Alan Jones): Ricardo Zunino's works car at Thruxton 27 Mar 1978 and presumably all season.
 Converted to Formula Atlantic for Teo Fabi to race in New Zealand in January 1979 (where it was reported to be wearing plate "782-16", an observation that is now thought to have been incorrect).
 To Ken Smith (New Zealand) and raced in Formula Pacific in the 1979/80, 1980/81 and 1981/82 seasons.
 Then to Warren Heron, but not raced until Bay Park in March 1989.
 Raced twice in 1990, but then stored until two further races, in 1998 and 1999.
 Sold back to Ken Smith in 2009.
 To Robert Shaw (UK) in 2010, and restored back to Formula 2 specification.
 To Marc Devis (Belgium) late 2016.

 - Chevron B35 [35-76-12?]
-(Nobuhide Tachi): New to Teddy Yip's Theodore Racing and raced by Patrick Tambay in the JAF Fuji Grand Prix in June 1977.
+(Nobuhide Tachi): Sold to Japanese agent Le Mans Co according to Chevron records, but unknown until used as a F2 car with Hart 420R engine by Teddy Yip's Theodore Racing for Patrick Tambay to race in the JAF Fuji Grand Prix in June 1977.
 Then very probably the Tom's car raced by Fumiyasu Sato in Formula Pacific specification at the JAF Suzuka Grand Prix in November 1977, and by the team in the new Formula Pacific championship in 1978, 1979 and 1980.
 Subsequent history unknown.

 - Chevron B42 [B45 78-04] (Keke Rosberg): New to Fred Opert Racing for North American Formula Atlantic as a second car.
 Used as a spare by Keke Rosberg and as his race car at Lime Rock.
 Also raced by Eje Elgh and by Arturo Merzario at Trois-Rivières.
 Raced by Rosberg at Macau in November 1978.
 Then sold to Mike Peers and entered in the revived British series for Jim Crawford in 1979, winning five races and finishing second in the championship.
 Fitted with a BDX engine for 1980 and run by Plygrange Racing for Crawford in the F2 class of the Aurora series.
 Stayed with Plygrange for 1981 when raced by Vin Malkie (Northwich, Cheshire) in libre racing.
 Reappeared in 1983 when raced by Duncan Gray in the British Formula Atlantic series.
 It was entered by Peers himself in libre in 1984.
 Then to Steve Raine for Sprints, co-driven by Robin Boucher, and then hired to Bob Fearnley's RK Racing for Tiff Needell to drive in a pair of races in India in early 1985.
 Then reportedly to Stuart Ridge for 1986.
 To John Lloyd then to Simon Hadfield (Shepshed, Leicestershire) but damaged in an accident at Mallory Park.
 Restored with original Excita condoms bodywork and sold in 1998 to Jeff Wright, a Scotsman then living in Canada.
 Still with Wright (Wilmington, NC) in 2014 and raced regularly in vintage racing.